ory/docs/docs/kratos/guides/upgrade.md

 1. **Run [`kratos migrate sql`](../cli/kratos-migrate-sql.md)** to run the SQL queries.

-> The crucial step of upgrading Ory Kratos is migrating the database schemas
+> The crucial step of upgrading Ory Kratos is migrating the database schema
 > using [`kratos migrate sql`](../cli/kratos-migrate-sql.md) !

 Ory Kratos will run the `migrate sql` command for all versions.
 For example when